Relatives mourn those crushed at Indonesia soccer match - WHIZ News

 Widodo ordered the premier soccer league suspended until safety is reevaluated and security is tightened.
 Indonesia’s soccer association has also banned Arema from hosting soccer matches for the rest of the season.

+He also said police are still questioning witnesses while analyzing footage from 32 security cameras inside and outside the stadium and nine mobile phones owned by the victims, as part of the investigation to identify suspected vandals.

+In a separate news conference, security minister Mohammad Mahfud said he will led an inquiry to investigate violations of the law in the stadium disaster.
+The team will also determine what victims’ compensation should be provided and will complete the task in three weeks.

-Rights group Amnesty International urged Indonesia to investigate the use of tear gas at the stadium and ensure that those found in violations are tried in open court.
+Rights group Amnesty International urged Indonesia to investigate the use of tear gas and ensure that those found in violations are tried in open court.
 While FIFA has no control over domestic games, it has advised against the use of tear gas at soccer stadiums.

 Despite Indonesia’s lack of international accolades in the sport, hooliganism is rife in the soccer-obsessed country where fanaticism often ends in violence.
 Data from Indonesia’s soccer watchdog, Save Our Soccer, showed 78 people have died in game-related incidents over the past 28 years.